 Quick Starter Guide

 This quick tutorial will show you how to install and use Themify's WordPress themes.
-The videos below summarize this tutorial.

 1. Installing The Theme